levgorbunov1/my-eks-cluster/aws-account/README.md

+## AWS Account Configuration

-Needs to be applied from local machine, as it creates github actions oidc configuration and IAM role required for CICD pipelines.
+OIDC configuration and IAM role for GitHub Actions runner to assume.